Hydration is key for many factors that play a role in weight loss, including digestion and muscle function.

-However, the medical community is still unsure about how much of an influence water consumption has on weight loss.
+However, the medical community is still unsure about how much of a direct influence water consumption has on weight loss.

 In this article, learn six reasons that drinking water may help a person to lose weight.
 We also look at how much water a person should drink each day.